Page last updated 19 Dec 2019

-Senate Bill 120 Major practice expansion bill.
-Would expand naturopathic scope of practice in the state to allow naturopaths to diagnose and treat patients of all ages, perform and order diagnostic tests, and perform minor surgery.
+Senate Bill 120 FAILED with no carry over to 2019.
+The bill would have expanded ND practice to allow naturopaths to diagnose and treat patients of all ages, perform and order diagnostic tests, and perform minor surgery.
 NDs in the state currently have a narrow scope of practice.
 (See below for details.)

 Sponsored by Senator Cathy Giessel.